cliffordlab/cliffordlab.github.io/ethics.md

 whoever collected the data) must have obtained ethical approval for the study.
-Again, [BMEO](http://www.biomedical-engineering-online.com/info/instructions/)’s policy provides an excellent guide which I paraphrase here:
+Again, [BMEO](http://www.biomedical-engineering-online.com/info/instructions/)’s policy provides an excellent guide, which I paraphrase here:

 Any experimental research that is reported in the manuscript must have been performed with the approval of an appropriate ethics committee.